Last updated July 2023

 There are of course, many approaches to trackwork, from commercially available track and turnouts; to kits of parts; to components for scratchbuilding, and for those who choose to scratchbuild, there are many alternatives.
 My approach is based on lessons learned and experience from previous layouts, combined with an element of keeping up to date with current techniques.

-Plumpton Green is being built to P4 standards, but the concepts are equally applicable to EM or OO, or indeed other scales and gauges.
+Plumpton Green and Ouse Wharf are both built to P4 standards, but the concepts are equally applicable to EM or OO, or indeed other scales and gauges.

 Newer methods have evolved, including plastic sleepers with functional plastic chairs; scale thickness wooden sleepers; kits of parts for turnouts (pre-cut sleepers and prepared V-crossings and switch rails); complete kits for turnouts with correct chairs.

 I like the appearance of wooden sleepers, and the availability of C&L plastic chairs means that fully chaired track is a must.
-However, Plumpton Green will be an exhibition layout so the trackwork needs to be robust (and from experience, adjustable), and I’m not convinced that trackwork entirely made from plastic will fit the requirements, which leads me towards a mixture of partly soldered and partly plastic functional chaired trackwork.
+However, Plumpton Green is an exhibition layout so the trackwork needs to be robust (and from experience, adjustable), and I’m not convinced that trackwork entirely made from plastic will fit the requirements, which lead me towards a mixture of partly soldered and partly plastic functional chaired trackwork.

 Learning how to use Templot was a bit slow, and I undoubtedly made a few mistakes along the way.
 Having learned the basics about how to create and modify templates (turnouts of different dimensions, straight track, parallel tracks, crossovers, diamond crossings and slips etc), I started to make detailed modifications (altering the sleepering to interlaced sleepers for example) much too early in the process.
 I subsequently made a few changes to the basic trackwork geometry, only to then have to make the detailed changes all over again.
 The plan on the right shows the final drawing of the entrance to the goods yard, with interlaced sleepering, and short check rails.